 #13 Rohingya issue and human rights

-Despite all the amazing things Myanmar famous for expressed above, politics in Myanmar are… let’s say difficult.
+Despite all the amazing things Myanmar is famous for expressed above, politics in Myanmar are… let’s say, difficult.
 The Military Junta, all the things that happened to Aung San Suu Kyi, and lately, the Rohingya issue, which has been labeled as genocide.

-The Rohingya is a Muslim ethnic group with their own language living mostly in Rakhine State.
-Since the 1970’s they have been persecuted by the government and nationalist Buddhists.
+The Rohingya are a Muslim ethnic group with their language living mainly in Rakhine State.
+Since the 1970s, they have been persecuted by the government and nationalist Buddhists.
 The UN has described them as “among the world’s least wanted” and “one of the most persecuted minorities.”
 Their civil rights are minimal, and they have been denied Burmese citizenship since 1982.

 Since 2015, the abuses have intensified and the UN described the persecution as “a textbook example of ethnic cleansing” and later it declared that Burmese military generals should be tried for genocide.

-So, this is have been a very pressing issue lately and one disturbing thing Myanmar is known for.
+So, this has been a very pressing issue lately and one disturbing thing Myanmar is known for.